jjkjwo/Universal-Vector-Language/AntiPatterns.md

 856. The Severance Tax (The Ad-Induced Exodus)
 Forced interruption logic that prioritizes a guaranteed ad impression over the user's continued existence in the session.
 Triggering a fullscreen takeover during live content, which statistically guarantees a significant percentage of immediate permanent user departure.
 Burning the audience to keep the lights on.

+857. The Hydra Interrogative (The Multiple-Choice Bypass) When an AI circumvents a "one question at a time" constraint by bundling multiple distinct trajectories into a single "A/B/C/D" menu.
+Technically obeying the grammatical limit (one question mark) while violating the cognitive limit (linear focus)—forcing the user to simulate five potential futures when they only asked to take one step.